Ferbie-57/MMM-NewPIR/README.md

 ```

 ## Note for RPI4 user
-RPI4 firmware not support actually `vcgencmd display_power` command
+RPI4 firmware not support actually `vcgencmd display_power` command.

-so, turn off display should not working
+So, turn off display should not working

 ## Configuration
 To display the module insert it in the config.js file.
 Here is an example: